Security, Audits, and Certifications

 Microsoft SSAE 16/ISAE 3402 audits are performed by qualified, independent, third-party, computer security auditors at Microsoft selection and expense.

-In addition to having the BSI verify the compliance of Office 365 and Microsoft Dynamics CRM Online with ISO/IEC 27001, we have asked the BSI to review more than 20 additional privacy controls that we built into the services to better align it with comprehensive European data protection regulations.
+In addition to having the BSI verify the compliance of Office 365 and Dynamics 365 with ISO/IEC 27001, we have asked the BSI to review more than 20 additional privacy controls that we built into the services to better align it with comprehensive European data protection regulations.
 We have taken this unique approach to help our European customers understand the protections we have put in place to help them satisfy the specific expectations of both European citizens and European regulators.
 M any customers consider EU privacy regulations to be the strictest in the world, so our work to align our controls with EU privacy regulations helps all customers that value data protection and privacy.

 ISO/IEC 27018 establishes commonly accepted control objectives, controls and guidelines for implementing measures to protect personally identifiable information (PII).
-In our most recent ISO 27001 audit, an independent auditor validated that Office 365 and Microsoft Dynamics CRM Online have incorporated controls that comply with and are aligned with the standard’s code of practice for the protection of PII in the public cloud.
+In our most recent ISO 27001 audit, an independent auditor validated that Office 365 and Dynamics 365 have incorporated controls that comply with and are aligned with the standard’s code of practice for the protection of PII in the public cloud.
 The big three commitments enabled by these controls are:

 § Office 365 is “advertising-free,” so customers don’t have to worry that the data they put into Office 365 is used for advertising or marketing purposes.